 One of the most important aspects of overall wellbeing is oral health, and fear of the dentist is incredibly common.
-Studies estimate almost one-in-four people worldwide suffer from some degree of discomfort regarding a visit to the dentist; whether it be a manageable anxiety, or complete dentophobia – also known as odontophobia.
+Studies estimate almost one-in-four people worldwide suffer from some degree of dental anxiety or discomfort regarding a dental check-up; whether it be a manageable anxiety, or complete dentophobia – also known as odontophobia.

 Like any phobia it’s defined as an extreme or irrational fear; and to those experiencing it, it isn’t irrational at all.
-Commonly it stems from a traumatic procedure during childhood, or one extreme situation as an adult.
-It may have been a simple treatment that was either unexpected or mismanaged; but whatever the cause it left an indelible emotional marker that sets a lifetime of less than optimal health because mouth, teeth and gum issues affect the entire body.
+Commonly it stems from a traumatic dental procedure during childhood, or one extreme situation as an adult.
+It may have been a simple dental treatment that was either unexpected or mismanaged; but whatever the cause it left an indelible emotional marker that sets a lifetime of less-than-optimal health because mouth, teeth and gum issues affect the entire body.

-For most, it’s an affliction that’s disturbing, but not disabling.
-Many, however, are so terrorised by the thought of the dentist it’s avoided at all costs: until the inevitable reality of an aching tooth or gum infection absolutely forces an appointment.
+For most, dental anxiety is an affliction that’s disturbing, but not disabling.
+Many, however, are so terrorised by the thought of the dentist it’s avoided at all costs: until the inevitable reality of an aching tooth or gum infection absolutely forces a dental appointment.

 There are people who haven’t been to the dentist for two or three decades, and many whom struggle just to get to the appointment – sometimes to not be able to turn up at all.

 And there are distressing extremes of DIY dentistry borne of the complex equivalence of agony, desperation, and the inability to lie back in a dentist’s chair.